josho563/Achievment-List---Project-Front-End/README.md

 ![image](https://user-images.githubusercontent.com/93252771/146384477-04e71b6f-e1f7-415f-8e0f-ab45978a9cb0.png)

  - The above shows my intergration testing, this was done by using MockMVC.
- - My tests used MockMVC to mock a controller class,
+The test was done by using MockMVC testing tools.

- - The tests performed would pull the MockMVC object from the context (all beans) and then peform the request and capture the response.
+- In the test MockMVC Is used to mock a controller class, The tests performed pulls the MockMVC object from the context (all beans) and then performs the request and captures the response.

-- The test would use RequestBuilder to convert my Java to JSON format it would then use a ResultMatcher to check two things.
+In this test I have used a RequestBuilder to convert my Java to JSON format.

-Firstly that the Status code returned was 201 (Created) Secondly that my Java is now in JSON format.
+I have used a ResultMatcher to check two things have occured in the test that runs.

-Once done it uses this.mvc to send the request this then checks the status as mentioned above and checks the body for JSON format.
+Firstly that the Status code returned was 201 (Created) Secondly is that my Java is now in JSON format. this.mvc is then used to check and told to expect my status to be 201 and the body to be JSON format.

 - I have attempted to complte a UNIT test for my achievmentController class.
 Thus far I have completed a JUNIT/MOCKITO test which tests the customer controller and tests its create method isolated on its own.
 - In this test it injects a mock version of Achievement Service and injects it into the Controller